Menu

 Steven Spielberg

-Steven Spielberg is an American movie producer and director.
-Throughout his 40 year career in the film industry, he has become one of the most successful filmmakers in history.
+Steven Spielberg is an American film director and producer who has shaped the modern cinematic landscape.
+Over a career spanning more than 50 years, he has become one of the most commercially successful and critically acclaimed filmmakers in history.

 Related Biography: Elizabeth Warren